nmi-leipzig/sim-x-pll/README.md

 - BANDWIDTH, REF_JITTER1, REF_JITTER2, COMPENSATION and STARTUP_WAIT settings won't work with the current design approach
 - connecting CLKFBIN to any other clock than CLKFBOUT won't work with the current design approach
 - dynamic reconfiguration only has an effect in the ClkReg1 and ClkReg2 registers (PLLE2_ADV)
+- RESERVED bits in the dynamic reconfiguration are ignored (PLLE2_ADV)

 ## Test